Postdoctoral Fellows

 Google Scholar profile

-1. Precision Multi-Axis Pain Assessment of Injured Workers to Improve Treatment and Work Outcomes: As research and knowledge grows it is increasingly clear that injured workers are not a single homogenous group but are instead a mixed group of people with unique characteristics that can be expected to influence the effectiveness of different treatment options and speed of recovery.
-The project aims to develop and evaluate a predictive assessment model to triage workers to the best service within the first 8 weeks of their claim to increase the rate of early return to work, with the long-term goal that the triage protocol becomes part of a person-centric protocol that reduces the duration of work-related disability.
+In parallel, I am also engaged in a significant project titled Precision Multi-Axis Pain Assessment of Injured Workers to Improve Treatment and Work Outcomes.
+This initiative recognizes that injured workers are not a homogeneous group; rather, they encompass a diverse array of individuals with unique characteristics that can influence the effectiveness of various treatment options and recovery timelines.
+The project aims to develop and evaluate a predictive assessment model designed to triage workers to the most appropriate services within the first eight weeks of their claims.
+The ultimate goal is to increase the rate of early return to work and to establish a person-centric protocol that effectively reduces the duration of work-related disability.